patrick-selin/hello-serverless/README.md

 This project demonstrates how to:
 - Build a serverless REST API with **GoLang**.
 - Deploy a **Go Lambda function** on AWS.
+- Store and retrieve data in DynamoDB.
 - Expose the Lambda through **API Gateway** endpoints:
-  - `GET /todos`: Retrieve a list of todos.
+  - `GET /todos`: Retrieve a list of todos from DynamoDB.
-  - `POST /todos`: Create a new todo with a randomly generated number.
+  - `POST /todos`: Create a new todo in DynamoDB with a randomly generated number.
 - Provision and manage all infrastructure using **AWS CDK (TypeScript)**.

 ## How It Works

-- `GET /todos`: Returns a hardcoded list of todos.
+- `GET /todos`: Scans the DynamoDB table to retrieve all todos.
+Returns the list as a JSON array.
-- `POST /todos`: Accepts a JSON body to create a new todo with a randomly generated number.
+- `POST /todos`: Accepts a JSON body to create a new todo.
+Adds a randomly generated number (Num field) to the todo.
+Stores the todo as an item in DynamoDB.

 ## RANDOM NOTES: